carlobortolan/quantrs/README.md

 ### Options Pricing

-For now quantrs only supports options pricing of vanilla and exotic options with continuous dividends yields.
+For now quantrs only supports options pricing of vanilla and various exotic options.

 <details>
 <summary><i>Click to see supported models</i></summary>